OriginTrailClub/site/README.md

 - Aspect ratio of 16 / 10
 - And at least a width of 300px

 Both `.jpg` and `.png` files are supported and automatically optimized in the project.

+### Publishing the content

+If your finished adding the content you can open a [pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) for the [OriginTrail.club site repository](https://github.com/OriginTrailClub/site)